matt035343/interactive-scala/README.md

 ## Known Issues

 The default shell for the integrated terminal on Windows (PowerShell) is known to cause problems with manual input to the Scala interpreter.
 Change the shell to e.g. Git Bash as a workaround.

+The extension has not been tested on MacOS and Linux.

 ## Release Notes